Skip to main content

 4. Identify a continuum of best practices and strategies for classroom-based responses that building staff should administer before or instead of classroom exclusion to support students in meeting behavioral expectations.

-Schools’ handbooks, codes of conduct, and building discipline standards must not conflict with this policy, accompanying procedures, or other Board policies.
+Schools’ handbooks, codes of conduct, and building discipline standards must not conflict with this policy, accompanying procedures, or other board policies.
 A school’s building discipline standards must be annually approved by district superintendent or designee.

 School principals will ensure teachers and other school personnel receive adequate support to effectively implement a continuum of identified best practices and strategies that: